 Where to Eat in Les Portes du Soleil

-Lampisa Kantone, Champéry: This lovely farmhouse is cooking with seasonal and fresh products from their lands.
-What better way to enjoy a warm meal in the midst of winters before hitting the slopes again?
+Lampisa Kantone, Champéry – This lovely farmhouse is cooking with seasonal and fresh products from their lands.
+What better way to enjoy a warm meal in the midst of winter before hitting the slopes again?
 You can either warm up on their stove or take in the sun on their terrace.

-Chalet Chanso, Morgins; This Chalet is the perfect place to get a Fondue with cheese crust on 1,550 meters above sea level, before you go back to riding the French Swiss Alps
+Chalet Chanso, Morgins – This Chalet is the perfect place to get a Fondue with cheese crust 1,550 meters above sea level before you go back to riding the French Swiss Alps

 Where to get your Tickets